Apple Cider Cinnamon Rolls

 Tips

-- Slide unflavored floss under the log, cross the ends, and pull tight to cut without squashing layers or smearing filling.
+- Slide unflavored dental floss under the log, cross the ends on top, and pull to cut neat rolls.
+This avoids squashing the spirals, which can happen with a regular knife.

 Nutrition Facts *